simonepri/upash/readme.md

 ## Migrating your existing password hashing solution
 If you're not building a new application, chances are high that you have already implemented some hash/verify logic for your passwords.
-The following documentation provide some good guidance on how to accomplish an upgrade in place without adversely affecting existing user accounts and future proofing your upgrade so you can seamlessly upgrade again (which you eventually will need to do).
+The following documentation provides some good guidance on how to accomplish an upgrade in place without adversely affecting existing user accounts and future proofing your upgrade so you can seamlessly upgrade again (which you eventually will need to do).